 How Do I Strengthen My Hamstrings After A Knee Injury?

 The same concept applies here as it did to the quads above.
-Restoring normal muscle strength/motor recruitment will in turn improve your knee ROM.
+Restoring normal muscle strength/motor recruitment will in turn improve your knee motion.
 Yes, getting stronger will help you.

 Start by sitting in a chair, drive your heel into the leg behind you.
 Hold the contraction for 10 seconds.
 Complete 10 reps of this twice a day, separated by 6 hours.
 Most people get isometrics wrong.
 They perform them at a very low intensity.
 Isometrics should be done at close to 80% max effort; they should be difficult